Are You a Non-Executive Director?

 Are you a potential Non-Executive Director?
 Do you feel that you have the experience, skills, and knowledge to support a business on their scale up journey?

-To find out what it takes to be a successful NED our Cluster and Programme Manager, John Taylerson, visits George Adams to find out more about the role.
+To find out what it takes to be a successful NED our Programme Manager, John Taylerson, visits George Adams to find out more about the role.

 George has recently been appointed by the Development Bank of Wales as a Non-Executive Chairman of the high growth Welsh business, Just Love Food.